 The dumbbell row is to the back what the bench press is to the chest.
 In fact, the movement itself is directly opposite to the dumbbell bench press.

-This exercise will work all the muscle in your chest, as well as the biceps.
+This exercise will work all the muscles in your chest, as well as the biceps.

 You can also target specific back regions by altering the angle of your torso bend.

-For example- a steep 70° angle will target the upper back, whereas a shallow 45° angle will hit more the mid back.
+For example- a steep 70° angle will target the upper back, whereas a shallow 45° angle will hit the mid-back.

 By training all the different back regions, you’ll develop a ripped back!